yaser01/mkv-muxing-batch-gui/Readme.md

 >1.
 Add new audio to each video file
 >1.
 Audios names **don't have to match** videos names
 >1.
 You can reorder the audios so that each audio is matched with the right video
 >1.
+You can remove files from audio tab
+>1.
 You can set audios to be default/forced
 >1.
 You can set audio delay, track name, language
 >1.
 You can set the new audio to be at the top of audios tracks in the output video [instead of adding it at the last]